-Training and fine-tuning a typical machine learning (ML) model can take weeks and cost thousands.
+Training and fine-tuning a typical machine learning (ML) model can take weeks and cost thousands of dollars.
 Meta learning helps cut this down by leveraging prior learning experiences to accelerate training, reduce costs, and improve generalization.

-Explore key meta learning techniques and use cases in fields like healthcare and online learning.
+Explore the key meta-learning techniques and use cases in fields such as healthcare and online learning.

 What is meta learning?

-Meta learning, often called “learning to learn,” is a subset of machine learning that focuses on designing algorithms capable of improving their learning process by adapting based on the results of previous learning episodes.
+Meta learning, often called “learning to learn,” is a subset of machine learning that focuses on designing algorithms capable of improving their learning by adapting to the results of previous learning episodes.

 Rather than simply applying a learning algorithm to a given task, meta learning aims to build systems that can adjust and optimize their behavior when presented with new or varied tasks.
 It’s a concept that draws parallels with how humans learn more efficiently over time by drawing on prior knowledge and experiences.